 Disclosure: This post contains affiliate links.

-- Preheat the oven to 325 degrees.
-Line an 8x8 pan with parchment paper.
+- Preheat the oven to 350 degrees F. Line an 8×8 pan with parchment paper.

-- Spoon the batter into the prepared pan and smooth it out with a spoon, pressing in firmly.
+- Spoon the batter into the prepared pan and use some waxed paper to press it firmly and evenly into the pan.

 - Bake at 350 degrees F for about 25-27 minutes, until the top is golden brown.
 Allow to cool for about an hour.